open-struct-engineer/2DFrame/README.md

 # 2DFrame
 A repository to house various methods associated with 2DFrames in various programing languages for use in Structural Analysis.

-Solutions are based on traidional methods such as slope-deflection or moment distriubtion.
+Anaylysis in this repository will be based on traditional methods such as slope-deflection or moment distriubtion.
 FEM Stiffness Matrix Analysis of 2DFrames will be handled by another repository.

 To-Do Administrative: